alexhernandezgarcia/gflownet/README.md

 >>> [0, 0, 0, 0, 0, 0, 0]
 ```

-So far, we've discussed how to manually set actions or use random actions in the GFlowNet environment.
+So far, we've seen how to manually set actions or use random actions in the GFlowNet environment.
 This approach is useful for testing or understanding the basic mechanics of the environment.
-However, in practice, the goal of a GFlowNet agent is to learn from its experiences to take increasingly effective actions that are driven by a learned policy.
+However, in practice, the goal of a GFlowNet agent is to adjust the parameters of the policy model to sample actions that result in trajectories with likelihoods proportional to the reward.

 As the agent interacts with the environment, it collects data about the outcomes of its actions.
-This data is used to train a policy network, which models the probability distribution of possible actions given the current state.
-Over time, the policy network learns to favor actions that lead to more successful outcomes with higher reward, optimizing the agent's performance.
+This data is used to train the policy networks, which model the probability of state transitions given the current state.

 9. Sample a batch of trajectories from a trained agent